UniversalDependencies/docs/_2016-09-05--06-prague/features.md

   Transgressive is a term that comes from Slavic languages and is alien to e.g. Turkish or Hindi where functionally similar forms exist.
   It turns out that even within Slavic linguistics, the term transgressive is not widely used (the Slavic languages naturally have their native terms; the translation _transgressive_, of Latin-German-English etymology, is almost unknown outside Czech, Slovak and Sorbian).
-  English literature on Slavic languages sometimes uses the term _gerund_ but it is absolutely confusing and unsuitable because the it is similar neither in form nor in function to the form we mark `VerbForm=Ger` in English and Spanish (and BTW these are also quite different from each other, but at least Spanish has the term _gerundio_ as its own, not only as English translation).
+  English literature on Slavic languages sometimes uses the term _gerund_ but it is absolutely confusing and unsuitable because it is similar neither in form nor in function to the form we mark `VerbForm=Ger` in English and Spanish (and BTW these are also quite different from each other, but at least Spanish has the term _gerundio_ as its own, not only as English translation).
   More neutral terms are adverbial participle or _converb_ (Haspelmath, 1995), so I propose to relabel these forms `VerbForm=Conv`.